Fotoochkarik/RVoting/README.md

 A voting system for deciding where to have lunch.

-The REST API was developed and implemented using Hibernate / Spring / Spring-Boot without an external interface.
+The REST API developed and implemented using Hibernate / Spring / Spring-Boot without an external interface.

 [REST API documentation](http://localhost:9080/rvoting/swagger-ui.html)